forem/forem/docs/faqs.md

 In certain cases, for example when testing various functionalities, you may need to be able to make some user follow you.
 Here's how:

-1. Open the rails console `rails c`.
+1. Open the rails console by running `rails c` in your terminal.
 2. Get any user you want to follow you, for example `user = User.first`.
 3. Then make this user follow you: `user.follow(your_username)`.